nicthib/FLIR-Multicam/readme.md

 ## How to use

+1. Clone this repository
+2. Update ``params.txt`` with the relevant information needed for your acquisition (explained in more detail in the next section).
+3. ``FLIR_Multicam.py`` needs the ``params.txt`` file to work properly, so make sure to either run this command within the repository folder, or update the path to ``params.txt`` in FLIR_multicam.py (Line 12).
-1. Clone this repository and run the command ``FLIR_Multicam.py 1``.
+4. Run the command ``FLIR_Multicam.py 1``.
 The boolean argument at the end indicates if you want to capture images or simply set the camera parameters.
 Use ``FLIR_Multicam.py 0`` to just set parameters.
-2. Update ``params.txt`` with the relevant information needed for your acquisition (explained in more detail in the next section).
-3. ``FLIR_Multicam.py`` needs the ``params.txt`` file to work properly, so make sure to either run this command within the repository folder, or update the path to ``params.txt`` in FLIR_multicam.py (Line 12).

 ## Important things to know